-- 2.1 The Prudential Code for Capital Finance in Local Authorities together with the Governments Statutory guidance, CIPFA's Prudential Property Investment Guidance, other statutory guidance and legislation requires the Council to produce a comprehensive capital strategy. - 2.2 The Capital Strategy sets out the principles to be followed which demonstrate how new capital investment, together with active management of existing assets, contributes to achieving the Council's approved policies, objectives and targets.
-It considers future capital investment needs, especially in relation to regeneration and the growth agenda, and ensures the optimum impact of those investments.
-It also helps the Council to be clear on its priorities for bidding for external funding - 2.3 The Assistant Chief Executive is responsible for ensuring that a Capital Strategy and a Capital Programme covering a 3-5 year period are prepared / updated on an annual basis for consideration initially by the Corporate Management Committee, before their submission for approval to full Council.
-The Council may amend the proposed Capital Strategy or Capital Programme or ask the Corporate Management Committee to reconsider areas of detail within them. - 2.4 The Council's strategies are influenced by government policy and their legislative targets, for example the autumn 2020 announcement that petrol and diesel engines are to be phased out within a decade which will influence how the Council replaces its vehicle fleet and provides electric charging points in its car parks.
-Another example being the change in government and CIPFA produced statutory guidance forbidding Councils to invest in commercial property for financial gain. - 2.5 Over the last decade the Council has used various strategies to increase its revenue income, capital receipts and prudential borrowing to invest in the infrastructure, regeneration and commerce of the Borough.
-The Council still aims to be financially self-sufficient (i.e. no call on revenue balances), over the life of the current Corporate Business Plan and the financial strategies which support it.
-With first the pandemic, and now the high cost of living/high inflationary environment, this is getting harder to achieve, however, each year the financial strategies are updated and reviewed by Council with this aim in mind. - 2.6 The Capital Strategy was last updated by full Council in February 2022.
-The strategy needs to be updated on an annual basis and an updated and re-titled Capital and Investment Strategy for 2023/24-2026/27 is attached at Appendix A for approval. - 2.7 Other than necessary changes resulting from the updated CIPFA Codes and government legislation, there have been no significant changes to the Council's Capital & Investment strategy since the Council planned significant regeneration projects commencing in Addlestone and Egham.
-All of these place shaping projects have committed considerable capital sums in order to revitalise areas of the Borough, create new leisure facilities, increase employment opportunities, reduce running costs, provide much needed new housing, including affordable units and a long term sustainable income stream to fund further major regeneration projects.
+- 2.1 The Prudential Code for Capital Finance in Local Authorities together with the Government's Statutory guidance, CIPFA's Prudential Property Investment Guidance, other statutory guidance and legislation requires the Council to produce a comprehensive capital strategy. - 2.2 The Capital & Investment Strategy sets out the principles to be followed which demonstrate how new capital investment, together with active management of existing assets, contributes to achieving the Council's approved policies, objectives and targets.
+It considers future capital investment needs, especially in relation to regeneration and the growth agenda.
+It also helps the Council to be clear on its priorities for bidding for external funding. - 2.3 The Assistant Chief Executive (s151 Officer) is responsible for ensuring that a Capital Strategy and a Capital Programme covering a 3-5 year period are prepared / updated on an annual basis for consideration initially by the Corporate Management Committee, before their submission for approval to full Council.
+The Council may amend the proposed Capital & Investment Strategy or Capital Programme or ask the Corporate Management Committee to reconsider areas of detail within them. - 2.4 The Capital & Investment Strategy was last updated by full Council in February 2023.
+The strategy needs to be updated on an annual basis and an updated Capital and Investment Strategy for 2024/25-2027/28 is attached at Appendix A for approval with any changes highlighted for ease of reference. - 2.5 The main changes to the Strategy include: - Section 14 Updates to the Environmental & Sustainability section to account for the latest work undertaken in this area - Section 15 Updates to the Risk Management Section to take account of the Risk Management Framework agreed by full Council in October 2023

-Funding the Capital Strategy
+Funding the Strategy